What is Root Cause Analysis?

 And to learn how to investigate both precursor incidents and major accidents, attend our 5-Day TapRooT® Advanced Root Cause Analysis Team Leader Training.
 See the dates and locations of upcoming public 5-Day Courses being held around the world at:

 Do you want to hold an advanced root cause analysis course at your site?
 Contact us by CLICKING HERE.
-Then have your whole staff learn what is root cause analysis.
+Then have your whole staff learn advanced root cause analysis.

 If you have questions about TapRooT® Root Cause Analysis and how it can help your company improve by finding and fixing the root causes of problems, call us at 865-539-2139.
-We’ll be glad to set up an executive briefing and, if you are interested, develop a roadmap to the successful implementation of advanced root cause analysis – TapRooT®.
+We’ll be glad to set up an executive briefing and, if you are interested, develop a roadmap to successfully implement advanced root cause analysis – TapRooT® Root Cause Analysis.